princeflaco/princeflaco/README.md

 📓 I take online courses and (try) to self-teach me to the area of software development.

+I speak portuguese, almost fluent english and spanishguese (bad spanish + portuguese)

-Currently I have developed some personal projects with the **Java** language ☕, but i'm not attached to any programming language xD
+Currently I have developed some personal projects with **Java** ☕, but i'm not attached to any programming language xD

 I'm also having the opportunity to do some projects with **API Rest** and **JSON**, which are the main subject at my job currently.